visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 Students are exposed to a vast array of visual media.
 When we hear the jazzy term ‘visual text’ we may immediately think of its expression in the digital age, but the roots of visual texts stretch deep into our history; all the way back to our beginnings.
 Think of the cave paintings in Lascaux!

-However, today there are so many more forms of visual text to consider.
-From cave walls to computer screens and all points in between, students are exposed to billboards, photographs, TV, video, maps, memes, digital stories, video games, timelines, signs, political cartoons, posters, flyers, newspapers, magazines, Facebook, Instagram, movies, DVDs, and cell phones wallpaper – to name but twenty!
+However, today, there are many more forms of visual text to consider.
+From cave walls to computer screens and all points in between, students are exposed to billboards, photographs, TV, video, maps, memes, digital stories, video games, timelines, signs, political cartoons, posters, flyers, newspapers, magazines, Facebook, Instagram, movies, DVDs, and cell phone wallpaper—to name but twenty!
 All these can serve as the jumping-off point for a lesson on visual literacy.

-The digital age has opened the floodgate on images spilling into our consciousness and unconsciousness alike.
-The implications for visual literacy stretches far beyond the limits of the English classroom into all areas of our lives.
-From the math student interpreting graphs to the music student following musical notation, or the geography student poring over Google Earth.
-For a multitude of purposes, in an array of modalities, visual literacy is ever more important.
+The digital age has opened the floodgate on images spilling into our consciousness and unconsciousness.
+The implications for visual literacy stretch far beyond the limits of the English classroom into all areas of our lives.
+From the math student interpreting graphs to the music student following musical notation or the geography student poring over Google Earth.
+For a multitude of purposes, in an array of modalities, visual literacy is ever more critical.

 “Visual Literacy is the ability to construct meaning from images.
 It’s not a skill.
 It uses skills as a toolbox.
 It’s a form of critical thinking that enhances your intellectual capacity.”